On Pseudo Symmetric Monomial Curves: Acknowledgements

 \section{Acknowledgements}

-We would like to thank F. Arslan and A. Katsampekis for very helpful suggestions.
+We would like to thank F. Arslan, A. Katsampekis and M. Morales for very helpful suggestions.
+We also thank an anonymous referee for his/her comments that improved the presentation.
 Most of the examples are computed by using the computer algebra systems Macaulay $2$ and Singular, see \cite{Mac2,singular}.